WHAT IS OSTEOPOROSIS AND OSTEOPENIA

-Sometimes another word called Osteopenia or just low bone mass is used which refers to a lower bone mineral density (BMD) as compared to normal but not low enough to significantly increase fracture risk and be considered as Osteoporosis, however, it can develop into Osteoporosis sooner or later.
+Osteopenia refers to a lower bone mineral density (BMD) or bone mass, as compared to normal but not low enough to significantly increase fracture risk and be considered as osteoporosis.
+However, osteopenia can develop into osteoporosis sooner or later.

-Over 200 million people worldwide and more than 50 million people in India suffer from Osteoporosis or low bone mass.
+Over 200 million people worldwide and more than 50 million people in India suffer from osteoporosis or osteopenia.

 Quick read – Tips to prevent weak bones

-DXA, sometimes known as DEXA (short form for Dual-energy X-ray absorptiometry) is the most standard, well-recognized and reliable test for screening and diagnosis of Osteoporosis, as well as monitoring improvement with treatment.
+DXA, sometimes known as DEXA (dual-energy X-ray absorptiometry) is the most standard, well-recognized, and reliable test for screening and diagnosis of osteoporosis, as well as monitoring improvement with treatment.
 DEXA is an X-ray-based test available in all standard labs.
-It gives the Bone Mineral Density (BMD) measurement result as a ‘T score’ (normal T score is ≥ -1.0, low bone mass or Osteopenia is between -1.0 and -2.5, and Osteoporosis is ≤ -2.5).
+It gives the Bone Mineral Density (BMD) measurement result as a ‘T score’ (normal T score is ≥ -1.0, low bone mass or osteopenia is between -1.0 and -2.5, and osteoporosis is ≤ -2.5).
 In India, the DEXA test costs between 1500 -2500 INR, depending on how many body sites are being screened.

-There is another screening test used often in ‘BMD camps’ which are conducted as free Osteoporosis screening camps at clinics or health centers.
-Here checking is done by a small, portable, easy to carry ultrasound machine in which one places the foot.
+Ultrasound is another screening test used often in ‘BMD camps’ which are conducted as free osteoporosis screening camps at clinics or health centers.
+Here checking is done by a small, portable, easy to carry quantitative ultrasound (QUS) machine in which one places the foot.
 This is useful as a quick screening test as it is always done free of charge, but the T score standardized cut-offs of DEXA do not apply here and each of these ultrasound machines has its own calibrations and cut-off values.
-One cannot use these camp machines for checking improvement in BMD with treatment, and these machines can miss early disease as they use only the foot to check for bone thinning, where the reduction in bone mass may occur later than say a hip or spine which DEXA checks.
-So, it is always best to confirm the diagnosis with DEXA and also use it for follow up checks.
+One cannot use these camp machines for checking improvement in BMD with treatment, and these machines can miss early disease as they use only the foot to check for bone thinning, where the reduction in bone mass may occur later than the hip or spine which DEXA checks.
+So, it is always best to confirm the diagnosis with DEXA and also use it for follow-up checks.

-If you got diagnosed in time before a fracture became the reason for your diagnosis…you are fortunate!
+If you get diagnosed in time before a fracture becomes the reason for your diagnosis…you are fortunate!

-Your Orthopedic doctor will start you on a Calcium supplement with Vitamin D and other vitamins/minerals which will be a good guide to the different types of Calcium/ Vitamin D supplements available).
+Your Orthopedic doctor will start you on a calcium supplement with vitamin D and other vitamins/minerals (a guide to the different types of calcium/ vitamin D supplements available).
 Sometimes other drugs that are expensive but stronger and effective may be added if you have multiple risk factors, very low bone mass, are likely to or have already had a fracture.
-These may include injections (like Zoledronate, Teriparatide, Denosumab) or/and a nasal spray (Calcitonin).
+These may include injections (like zoledronate, teriparatide, denosumab) or/and a nasal spray (calcitonin).
 In some women, hormone therapy with estrogen supplements may be considered too.

-Apart from medicines, you will be advised regular walking or other appropriate exercises/sports, with care to be taken against trauma, accidents, or injuries.
+Apart from medicines, you will be advised diet and lifestyle modification with regular walking or other appropriate exercises/sports, and care to be taken against trauma, accidents, or injuries.

 For any query, additional information or to discuss any case, write to firstname.lastname@example.org, and be assured of a response soon.